Exterior-point Optimization for Sparse and Low-rank Optimization: Abstract

 \section{Abstract}

-In this paper we present the \emph{nonconvex exterior-point optimization solver} \textsf{(NExOS)}---a novel first-order algorithm tailored to constrained nonconvex learning problems.
-We consider the problem of minimizing a convex function over nonconvex constraints, where the projection onto the constraint set is single-valued around local minima.
-A wide range of nonconvex learning problems have this structure including (but not limited to) sparse and low-rank optimization problems.
-By exploiting the underlying geometry of the constraint set, \textsf{NExOS} finds a locally optimal point by solving a sequence of penalized problems with strictly decreasing penalty parameters. \textsf{NExOS} solves each penalized problem by applying a first-order algorithm, which converges linearly to a local minimum of the corresponding penalized formulation under mild technical conditions.
+{Many problems of substantial current interest in machine learning, statistics, and data science can be formulated as sparse and low-rank optimization problems.
+In this paper, we present the nonconvex exterior-point optimization solver \textsf{(NExOS)}---a first-order algorithm tailored to sparse and low-rank optimization problems.
+We consider the problem of minimizing a convex function over a nonconvex constraint set, where the set can be decomposed as the intersection of a compact convex set and a nonconvex set involving sparse or low-rank constraints.
+Unlike the convex relaxation approaches, \textsf{NExOS} finds a locally optimal point of the original problem by solving a sequence of penalized problems with strictly decreasing penalty parameters by exploiting the nonconvex geometry. \textsf{NExOS} solves each penalized problem by applying a first-order algorithm, which converges linearly to a local minimum of the corresponding penalized formulation under regularity conditions.
 Furthermore, the local minima of the penalized problems converge to a local minimum of the original problem as the penalty parameter goes to zero.
-We implement \textsf{NExOS} in the open-source \texttt{Julia} package \texttt{NExOS.jl}, which has been extensively tested on many instances from a wide variety of learning problems.
-We demonstrate that our algorithm, in spite of being general purpose, outperforms specialized methods on several examples of well-known nonconvex learning problems involving sparse and low-rank optimization.
-For sparse regression problems, \textsf{NExOS} finds locally optimal solutions which dominate \texttt{glmnet} in terms of support recovery, yet its training loss is smaller by an order of magnitude.
-For low-rank optimization with real-world data, \textsf{NExOS} recovers solutions with $3$ fold training loss reduction, but with a\emph{ proportion of explained variance} that is 2 times better compared to the nuclear norm heuristic.
+We then implement and test \textsf{NExOS} on many instances from a wide variety of sparse and low-rank optimization problems, empirically demonstrating that our algorithm outperforms specialized methods.}